jhpyle/docassemble/_docs/config.md

 The default setting is `True`.

+## <a name="maximum content length"></a>Limiting size of HTTP requests

+By default, as a security precaution, the web application rejects any HTTP request larger than 16 megabytes.
+This limit can be extended by setting `maximum content length` to a different number of bytes.

+{% highlight yaml %}
+maximum content length: 25165824
+{% endhighlight %}

 ## <a name="png resolution"></a><a name="png screen resolution"></a>Image conversion resolution

 When users supply PDF files and **docassemble** includes those files